The best souvenirs from Mexico for great travel gifts

 Oaxaca handmade woven baskets

-The cacao is used to turn it into Mexican chocolate to drink hot mostly.
+The cacao is used to make Mexican chocolate, which is typically consumed hot.
 You find it all over the place in the city and the nearby towns.
-The hot chocolate in Oaxaca is made with the very famous wood molinillo (grinder), which is made from scratch and by hand in the Santa Catarina Municipality.
+The hot chocolate in Oaxaca is made with the famous molinillo (grinder), which is handmade and crafted from scratch in the Santa Catarina Municipality.

-It is very interesting to share that the craft of the molinillo is very old, and, it is still being passed on from generation to generation.
+It is exciting to share that the craft of the molinillo is very old, and it is still being passed on from generation to generation.

 Black clay is the second most popular souvenir from Oaxaca.
-Black clay is a ceramic technique that was discovered in San Bartolo Coyotepec, a community 30 minutes away from the city of Oaxaca.
+This ceramic technique was discovered in San Bartolo Coyotepec, a community 30 minutes away from the city.

 Oaxaca wool carpets